gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

         viewing
       - [ ] Verify that after re-login, requests that are not expired and are approved are assumable again
-- Configuration
-    - [ ] Verify that clicking on More Options icon `⋮` > Open Config File opens the `app_config.json` file in your editor.
-    - Change a config property and restart the app.
-Verify that the change has been applied.
-      - [ ] Change a keyboard shortcut.
-      - [ ] Change `terminal.fontFamily`.
-    - Provide the same keyboard shortcut for two actions.
-      - [ ] Verify that a notification is displayed saying that a duplicate shortcut was found.
-    - Provide an invalid value for some property (for example, set `"keymap.tab1": "ABC"`).
-      - [ ] Verify that a notification is displayed saying that the property has an invalid value.
-    - Make a syntax error in the file (for example, set `"keymap.tab1": not a string`).
-      - [ ] Verify that a notification is displayed saying that the config file was not loaded correctly.
-      - [ ] Verify that your config changes were not overridden.
-- Headless auth
-   - Headless auth modal in Connect can be triggered by calling `tsh ls --headless --user=<username>
-     --proxy=<proxy>`.
-The cluster needs to have webauthn enabled for it to work.
-   - [ ] Verify the basic operations (approve, reject, ignore then accept in the Web UI).
-   - [ ] Make a headless request then cancel the command.
-Verify that the modal in Connect was closed automatically.
-   - [ ] Make a headless request then accept it in the Web UI.
-Verify that the modal in Connect was closed automatically.
-   - [ ] Make two concurrent headless requests for the same cluster.
-Verify that Connect shows the second one after closing the modal for the first request.
-   - [ ] Make two concurrent headless requests for two different clusters.
-Verify that Connect shows the second one after closing the modal for the first request.
-- tshd-initiated communication
-   - [ ] Create a db connection, wait for the cert to expire.
-Attempt to connect to the database through CLI.
-While the login modal is shown, make a headless request.
-Verify that after logging in again, the app shows the modal for the headless request.
-- Connect My Computer
-   - [ ] Verify the happy path from clean slate (no existing role) setup: set up the node and then connect to it.
-   - Kill the agent while its joining the cluster and verify that the logs from the agent process are shown in the UI.
-      - The easiest way to do this is by following the agent cleanup daemon logs (`tail -F ~/Library/Application\ Support/Teleport\
-        Connect/logs/cleanup.log`) and then `kill -s KILL <agent PID>`.
-      - [ ] During setup.
-      - [ ] After setup in the status view.
-Verify that the page says that the process exited with SIGKILL.
-   - [ ] Open the node config, change the proxy address to an incorrect one to simulate problems with connection.
-Verify that the app kills the agent after the agent is not able to join the cluster within the timeout.
-   - [ ] Verify autostart behavior.
-The agent should automatically start on app start unless it was manually stopped before exiting the app.
 - [ ] Verify that logs are collected for all processes (main, renderer, shared, tshd) under `~/Library/Application\ Support/Teleport\ Connect/logs`.
 - [ ] Verify that the password from the login form is not saved in the renderer log.
 - [ ] Log in to a cluster, then log out and log in again as a different user.
 Verify that the app works properly after that.
-- [ ] Clean the Application Support dir for Connect.
-Start the latest stable version of the app.
-  Open every possible document.
-Close the app.
-Start the current alpha.
-Reopen the tabs.
-Verify that the app was able to reopen the tabs without any errors.